ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

 - This class simulates a thruster and contains functions for it.

 1. functions
-   - By setting the thruster valve open and close, thruster torque and force are calculated.
+   - By setting the thruster valve open and close, thruster torque and force are generated.
-   - The thruster model includes the magitude error and the directional error which set in ini file.
+   - The thruster model includes the magnitude error and the directional error set in the ini file.
    - Users can set the thrust duty to the value between 0 and 1 according to the thruster output.
    - Examples of public functions in this class:
         + `SimpleThruster`